Louise Haigh: Early career and frontbench (2015–2020)

 Haigh was a member of a number of all-party parliamentary groups (APPGs), including the APPGs on corporate governance, refugees, Colombia and looked-after children.
-In July 2017 she was elected vice chair of the APPG on state pension inequality and in February 2019 became a joint chair of the APPG on social care.
+In July 2017, she was elected vice chair of the APPG on state pension inequality and in February 2019, became a joint chair of the APPG on social care.

 In October 2018, Haigh stated her concern that forcing police to find more to pay for police pensions out of their general budget leaves less money for the police to protect the public.
 Haigh also said it was wrong that the police were forced to deal with mental health crises due to underfunding of the NHS.

-In April 2019 Haigh introduced a private member's bill that would remove the automatic parental rights of fathers of children conceived through rape.
+In April 2019, Haigh introduced a private member's bill that would remove the automatic parental rights of fathers of children conceived through rape.
 The bill would also establish an inquiry into the family court's handling of domestic abuse and violence against women and girls.
 According to Haigh's website, this Bill was inspired by her work with Sammy Woodhouse, a survivor of child sexual exploitation, to increase protections for victims of abuse.

 At the 2019 general election, Haigh was again re-elected, with a decreased vote share of 50.3% and a decreased majority of 8,520.

 Shadow Northern Ireland Secretary (2020–2021)

 On 6 April 2020, Haigh replaced Tony Lloyd as the interim Shadow Secretary of State for Northern Ireland in the Starmer shadow cabinet, following Lloyd's hospitalisation as a result of COVID-19.
 On 28 April 2020, Lloyd resigned as Shadow Northern Ireland Secretary to focus on recovery, and Haigh replaced him permanently.
 She is the second woman after Mo Mowlam to serve as the Shadow Secretary of State for Northern Ireland.

 Haigh made her first visit to Northern Ireland as Shadow Secretary of State in August 2020.
-After Brexit she was in charge of Northern Ireland policy in relation to the Northern Ireland Protocol.
+Following Brexit she was in charge of Northern Ireland policy in relation to the Northern Ireland Protocol.
 She said: "We're a unionist party in the Labour Party, but if there is a border poll we should remain neutral.
 I think that's an important principle."
 Haigh was criticised for undermining the views of Keir Starmer who said he would side with unionists in any poll.